AccidentalGuru/tetris/README.md

-This is a Tetris game to keep you fron being too productive,
+This is a Tetris game to keep you from being too productive,

 Nobody needs cold fusion anyways.